johnridesabike/johnridesabike.github.io/content/resume.md

 **_Food Server_ • Summer 2015**

-- Served food to customers.
-- Handled monetary transactions.
-- Advised customers on opportunities for activities and destinations in Alaska.

 ### Florida Sea Base, Boy Scouts of America • Summerland Key, FL

 **_Kitchen Assistant_ • 2014-2015**

-- Supervised kitchen and kitchen staff.
-- Planned, prepared, and served meals for 10 to 300 people.

 **_Sales Associate_ • Spring 2013**

-- Cleaned rooms and facilities.
-- Handled money transactions in retail store.
-- Supervised eco-tours and snorkel trips.
-- Advised visitors on opportunities for activities and destinations in the Florida Keys.

 ### Green Boundary Club • Aiken, SC

 **_Dining Room Server_ • 2013-2014**

-- Served food and drinks to club members.

 ## Skills and interests